 Stay up-to-date with my NEWS page!

 Although I'll still be composing instrumental tracks, and am open to any offers of collaboration within this genre, I'll be concentrating on writing songs in the immediate future.
-Most of the new compositions on my forthcoming album, 'After Meeting on Kings Road', will be songs.
+Many of the new compositions on my forthcoming album, 'After Meeting on Kings Road', will be songs.
 The first of these, 'Saint Magdalene and Me', has already been released as a single.
 Work is progressing well on the new album material, with a revised projected release date of November 2026, or early 2027.

 Here's a review from Skope Magazine of my latest single release, 'Saint Magdalene & Me'.